 - have a basic understanding of the law (including the Equality Act 2010) as relates to relationships, consent and sexual activity.

-The delivery of material is supplemented by external providers throughout the academic year, as well as by Tutors.
-The Head of Wellbeing and the Heads of Year liaise to ensure that tutorial material is appropriate and in line with the spiral curriculum for each year group.
-The Heads of Year in turn ensure that their tutor team are well equipped to deliver follow-up content, which will also be shared with parents throughout the year as necessary, so that support on these topics may continue at home: this allows for a multifaceted approach, allowing for reflection and discussion with staff members as well as parents.
+The delivery of material is also supplemented by external providers throughout the course of the academic year, as well as supported through tutorial time.
+The Head of Wellbeing and the Heads of Year liaise to ensure that tutorial material is appropriate and in line with the spiral curriculum for each given year group.
+The Heads of Year in turn ensure that their tutor team is well equipped to deliver follow-up content.
+This allows for a multifaceted approach to the delivery of the same topic, allowing for reflection and more opportunity to discuss with a plethora of different staff members.

 Contact the Head of Wellbeing